 In the 110th Congress, H.R.
 1400 contains numerous provisions, some of which pertain to ISA, others of which do not.
 The bill passed the House on September 25, 2007 by a vote of 397-16.
 Among ISA-related provisions, H.R.
 1400 would remove the Administration's ability to waive application of sanctions under ISA under Section 9(c), national interest grounds.
 However, the bill would not impose on the Administration a time limit to determine whether a project is sanctionable.
 Both it and other bills, its Senate counterpart S. 970, and another House bill, H.R.
 957 (the latter passed the House on July 31, 2007) would expand the definitions of sanctionable entities to official credit guarantee agencies, such as France's COFACE and Germany's Hermes, and apply ISA sanctions to investment to develop a liquified natural gas (LNG) sector in Iran, which currently has no LNG export terminals.
 H.R.
 1400 also would require the President to impose the ban on U.S. procurement from any entity sanctioned under ISA, and impose one other of the menu of sanctions.
+H.R.
+2880 would apply ISA sanctions to sales to Iran of refined petroleum resources after December 31, 2007.
+Another bill, H.R.
+2347, which passed the House on July 31, 2007, would protect from shareholder lawsuits fund managers that divest from firms that have made ISA-sanctionable investments.
 (For all the major provisions of H.R.
 1400, see CRS Report RL32048, Iran: U.S. Concerns and Policy Responses.)